ycpcs/cs320-spring2017/assign/assign02.md

 Some possible examples:

+* Learn a new programming environment, e.g. C#, .NET, and MS Visual Studio; Android and IntelliJ; Python, PyCharm, and Pygame
 * Learn a new programming language (E.g., Clojure, Scala, Erlang) and write a nontrivial program in that language
 * Learn about Javascript and AJAX for rich web client interfaces,